antonmihaylov/php-laravel-docker-starter/README.md

   - the development tools - artisan, composer, npm, laravel
  - A build script (./d) for most commong commands

-With having all of the devopment tools containerized you can have a clean development environment, where you don't have any of them isntalled.
-That allows for very easy workfolow between several different machines.
+With having all of the devopment tools containerized you can have a clean development environment, where you don't need to install any of them on your machine.
+That allows for very easy workfolow between several different machines and minimises conflicts when working with multiple projects

 # How to use:
 - Clone the repo